DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization

-We are interested in the amount of salient information passed to the generator.
-To investigate, we report the decomposed precision and recall of ROUGE scores in Table~\ref{tab:extracted-snippets-interpretability}.
-We observe that the extracted snippets have much higher recall than the generated summaries, and the generated summaries have higher precision.
-It suggests that one way to improve the overall performance is to increase the information coverage (i.e., recall) of the extractor and to more accurately identify the salient snippets (i.e., precision) in the generator.
+\paragraph{Analysis of extracted snippets} We are interested in the amount of salient information passed to the generator.
+To investigate this, we report the decomposed precision and recall of ROUGE scores in Table~\ref{tab:extracted-snippets-interpretability}.
+We observe that the extracted snippets have much higher recall than the generated summaries, while the generated summaries have higher precision.
+This suggests that to improve the overall performance, we can increase the information coverage (i.e., recall) of the extractor and improve the accuracy of the generator in identifying the salient snippets (i.e., precision).